|

 require distributed transactions, does not want to include other than

-database operations (like JMS operations for example) to transactions.com.boylesoftware.cb2.JTATransactionContext
+database operations (like JMS operations for example) to transactions.com.boylesoftware.cb2.JTATransactionContext -

-uses JTA's javax.transaction.UserTransaction
+uses JTA's javax.transaction.UserTransaction interface, which

 it looks up in JNDI, to manage transactions.
 This transaction context,